Abstract

 |

 Seems like david can run journalctl using sudo i.e with root access.
-After a bit of research we came to know that it can be used to escalate privilege as it invokes a default pager which is likely to be less
+After a bit of research we came to know that it can be used to escalate privilege as it invokes a default pager which is likely to be less.
+The less command displays output on the user’s screen and waits for user input once the content is displayed.
+We can also execute command by using !.

 Root flag